SierraSoftworks/Iridium/README.md

    High performance web applications depend on accessing your data as quickly as possible, Iridium provides support for automated inline caching through any key-value store, allowing you to ensure that you can build the fastest application possible.
  - **Plugin Framework**
    Iridium allows the creation and use of plugins which can extend models and reduce duplicated code across models for common behavioural use cases.
 Plugins can provide custom validation, manipulate models at creation time and have the opportunity to extend instances when they are created.
+ - **Automatic Query Generation**
+   We understand that sometimes you don't want to structure your own queries - it's a hassle which you could do without especially when working with arrays.
+Thankfully, Iridium includes a powerful differential query generator which automatically generates the query necessary to store your changes without you raising a finger.

 ## Installation
 Iridium is available using *npm*, which means you can install it locally using `npm install iridium` or add it to your project's *package.json* file to have it installed automatically whenever you run `npm install`.